SamSamhuns/face_detection_and_recognition/README.md

 ## Similar Face Filtering for faces of the same person

 Extract faces from a face dataset that are similiar to a reference face dataset for cleaning face data.
-Instructions inside `similar_face_filtering`.
+Instructions inside the [similar_face_filtering](face_detection_and_recognition/similar_face_filtering/README.md) directory readme.

 ### Similar face filtering weights download